boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 ```
 This creates a fully working website with one component in it (MainComponent)

-This installs a basic WebZ project with a single component in it that you can edit, and a lot of support files that you can ignore.
+This installs a basic Webz project with a single component in it that you can edit, and a lot of support files that you can ignore.
 You are only interested in what is inside the src/app folder (src\app on Windows)

-WebZ is a component-based system.
+Webz is a component-based system.
 Individual elements should be broken up into components and attached to the web document in the constructor.
 If we navigate to the src/app folder at a command prompt, we can add more components using the CLI interface.
 ```bash
 webz component fancy-image